51 Mostly Used Math and Trig Functions in Excel

 Argument Required/Optional Explanation

-ref1 Required The first argument(numeric) for functions that accept multiplex numeric arguments for which we need the aggregate value.
+ref1 Required The first argument(numeric) for the functions that accept multiplex numeric arguments for which we need the aggregate value.

-[ref2] … Optional Numeric arguments (2 to 253) for that we need the aggregate value.
+[ref2] … Optional Numeric arguments (2 to 253) for which we need the aggregate value.

 • Return Parameter: